-- For instance, include an example of how you have demonstrated competency in creative problem solving, OR describe a key accomplishment you are most proud of.
+- Your cover letter should include examples of how you have demonstrated a competency OR descriptions of key accomplishments you are most proud of.

 - Ensure your resume includes any criteria in the job posting that are identified as preferred, assets or equivalent qualifications, providing you have them.

 - List your most recent work experience or education first in your resume, and the remainder in descending date order (month and year).
-Describe your key duties and demonstrated qualifications and competencies.
+Describe your key duties and demonstrated qualifications/competencies.